Simplemart17/tab-manager/README.md

 - Click on the extension icon in your toolbar to access the popup interface
 - Navigate to a new tab to see the full dashboard
-- Create collections by clicking "Save All" or "New Collection"
+- Create collections by clicking "New Collection"
-- Share collections with team members using the "Share" button
+- Organize collections into spaces using the sidebar
 - Configure settings by clicking the gear icon

-## Premium Features (All Included)

-- **Cloud Sync**: Keep your tabs synchronized across all your devices
-- **Team Collaboration**: Share tab collections with your team
-- **Unlimited Collections**: No limits on the number of collections you can create
-- **Workspaces**: Organize your work into separate workspaces
-- **Priority Support**: Get help when you need it
+## Future Enhancements

+- **Tab Statistics**: Add usage analytics to track tab habits
+- **Keyboard Shortcuts**: Expand keyboard navigation for power users
+- **Tab Groups Integration**: Support for Chrome's native tab groups
+- **Notes & Tags**: Add notes and tags to collections for better organization
+- **Improved Drag & Drop**: Enhanced UI for drag and drop operations
+- **Browser Sync**: Optional sync across browsers using a cloud service
+- **Performance Optimization**: Improve loading times for large collections
+- **Extension Backup**: Cloud backup option for extension data
+- **Custom Themes**: Allow users to create and share custom themes

 ## License

 MIT